-If you or a Veteran you know are in an emotional crisis, please contact the National Suicide Hotline at 800-273-TALK (8255) and press 1 for Veterans.
+If you or a Veteran you know are in an emotional crisis, please contact the National Suicide Hotline at 988 or 800-273-TALK (8255) and press 1 for Veterans.
+If you are a Female Veterans in crisis call 855-829-6636.
 For more information or to speak with the Indianapolis VA Suicide Prevention Coordinator please call 317-988-3213.

+According to reports over the years, Veteran’s suicide rates are around 22 per day which is totally unacceptable!
 Our Military, Veterans and their Families are our National Treasure and we all need to be there for them as they return from their deployments in this war torn world.
-Welcome them home and be there to talk and assist as they adjust back to a civilian life.
+Welcome them home and be there to talk and assist as they adjust back into civilian life.
 We also need to be spokespersons directing our elected officials to create the proper legislation that will protect our Veterans for their lifetime and assist them in their transition back to civilian life.
 The Military spends months, even years and millions of dollars teaching each service member to be a warrior, but they offer virtually nothing in the way of assistance in returning to a normal civilian life.

 We need to open our eyes, arms and hearts as we Welcome Home our warriors so that we can be a part of the solution in bringing 22 suicides a day down to ZERO.
 Two of the best authored websites I have seen are www.silouan.com and www.mission22.com.
 Read each page of their site and look at the other sites listed below so you may find a way to step up and be a part of a community that helps to truly bring home our Heroes.